openach/rabbitmq-webhook-hopper/README.md

 ```

 ## Confirmations
-The worker makes use of RabbitMQ's _ack_ and _nack_.
+The worker makes use of RabbitMQ's _ack_ and _reject_ (without requeue).
 Assuming the webhook was successfully called with no HTTP 5xx or network errors (as configured via retryStrategy), the message will be acknowledged via _ack_.
-If any error occurrs - either in delivery or parsing of the JSON - the message will be acknowledged with _nack_.
+If any error occurrs - either in delivery or parsing of the JSON - the message will be rejected, without requeuing.